top of page

 The First Step Toward Blooms

 This high tunnel isn’t just a structure.
 It’s a promise.
-A place where seedlings will stretch, where summer heat will soften, where the first real rows of Southern Charm will take root.
-It’s the beginning of the growing season.
+A place where seedlings will stretch, where June heat will break into a soft glow, where the first real rows of Southern Charm will take root.
+It's the beginning of the growing season.
 The beginning of the farm.
 The beginning of everything that comes next.

 Comments